Agoric/documentation/main/getting-started/intro-hackathon.md

   Zoe concepts, design, components, and commands.
 The Zoe API is documented [here](/zoe/api/#zoe-api).

-## Install and run the Agoric platform

-1. Follow the steps in **[Before Using the Agoric SDK](./before-using-agoric.md)** to install the software the Agoric SDK depends on.

-2. Follow the steps in **[Start a Project](./start-a-project.md)** to create a new Agoric SDK project from scratch.
-As part of this, you'll install the Fungible Faucet Dapp we wrote to provide a simple skeleton for a smart contract.

 ## Example contracts

 To familiarize yourself with working Agoric smart contracts, take a look at our